quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 the language for statement will appear.
 We can choose English and put the original problem statement.
-Polygon asks us to choose the language because it can manage the problem statements in various languages, making it suitable for prepare problems for competition at international scale.
+Polygon asks us to choose the language because it can manage the problem statements in various languages, making it suitable for prepare problems for competition  on an international scale.

 After choosing the language, the following page appears.

 {% include image.html caption="Problem statement page"
 alt="problem-statement-page" file="polygon-problem-statement-page.png" %}

-First of all, if you look at the last pane of the right column again, there are new files added by Polygon.
+First of all, if you look at the last panel of the right column again, there are new files added by Polygon.
 The content of these newly added files can be edited in this page.

 In the center, there are several boxes for creating parts of the statement.
 The parts are clear, so I think no explanation is needed for each of them.
 But they are divided by parts instead of only one big text for easier management.
-For example, Polygon supports both web format and PDF format for problem statement.
+Polygon supports both web format and PDF format for problem statement.
 By dividing the statement into parts, Polygon can put the parts into the corresponding position in the position for each format.

-If you wanted to add images to your problem, you can add the image at the bottom of this page, and then include it in your statement.
+If you wanted to add images to your problem, you can add the image at the bottom of this page at the `Statement Resource Files`, and then include it in your statement.

-There are also some options at the top. `Edit with preview` will split your screen by two, showing your texts on one side, and the beautiful, formatted statement on the other side.
+There are also some options at the top. `Edit with preview` will split your screen by two, showing your texts on one side, and your beautiful, formatted statement on the other side.
 With split view, it is easier to see what you are typing and what it will look like.

 The `Review` option is for reviewing the some _parts_ of _the problem_ in one screen, namely the statement, the validator and the checker.
-More on that later.
+More on that [later](#review-problem).

 The `Delete Current` is for deleting this statement, and `Create New` is for creating new statement in another language.

 ### $\TeX$
-To write the statement, Polygon supports [$\TeX$][tex] but with minimal set of commands. $\TeX$ has some options for formatting, as well as its _math mode_ for writing formula, therefore $\TeX$ is suitable for writing statement.
+To write the statement, Polygon supports [$\TeX$][tex].
+For PDF format, you can use any $\TeX$ commands you like.
+But for the web version, Polygon supports only minimal set of commands.
+But still, $\TeX$ has some options for formatting, as well as its _math mode_ for writing formula, therefore $\TeX$ is suitable for writing statement.
 Another reason for supporting $\TeX$ is for generating PDF version of the statement.

-If you don't know $\TeX$, Polygon also includes a small manual right in that page, so do check it out.
+If you don't know $\TeX$, Polygon also includes a small manual right in the statement  page, so do check it out.
 The syntax of $\TeX$ is also simple: it is plain text, but if you need some special formatting, you can use $\TeX$ command with the syntax `\commandName{Texts}`.

 Beside the minimal set of commands, Polygon supports extensive math mode using [MathJax].
 For writing a formula inside a paragraph, use the `$formula$` (inline